syncfusion-content/wpf-docs/wpf/DockingManager/Floating-Window.md

 ### Multiple Monitor functionalities

-The default behavior of the float window will remain as Popup in the DockingManager.
+The default behavior of the float window remains as Popup in the DockingManager.

 On using MultiMonitor scenario, the FloatWindow behavior as follows:

-* FloatWindow can able to resize both in primary and secondary monitor.
+* FloatWindow can be resized both in primary and secondary monitor.
-* On showing half of the float window between primary and secondary monitor, the float window remains in half between the monitor while plug in and plug out the secondary monitor.
+* On showing half of the float window between primary and secondary monitor, the float window remains in half between the monitor while plugged in and plugged out of the secondary monitor.
-* When float window is moved to secondary monitor from primary monitor, the float window remains at the secondary monitor itself while plug in.
+* When float window is moved to secondary monitor from primary monitor, the float window remains at the secondary monitor itself while plugged in.

 __Making__ __the__ __same__ __behavior__ __like__ __WPF__ __window__ __for__ __Float__ __Window__ __in__ __Multiple__ __Monitor__